gdivanov/NYC-Housing/README.md

 print("Total Data Set = %i; Training Set = %i, Testing Set = %i"\
      %(data.shape[0],training.shape[0],testing.shape[0]))
 ```
+So, okay, we have a decently sized pool.
+But, we do want to also test a 75/25 out just for fun to see what happens later.
+First, we want to
 ```
 #
 df_train = training.loc[:,data.columns]